 Rare Lizard Fossil Found From Late Dinosaur Era

-Human beings share their place with lizards, they live in our gardens, garages and many other hidden corners in our homes.
-A new study now reveals that even dinosaurs had to share their world with this creature.
+Human beings share their spaces with lizards - they live in our gardens, garages, and many other hidden corners in our homes.
+A new study now reveals that even dinosaurs had to share their world with these creatures.

-Paleontologists from University of Washington and the Burke Museum of Natural History and Culture have gotten hold of a fossil skeleton of an ancient lizard from a dinosaur nesting site at the Egg Mountain in Montana.
+Paleontologists from the University of Washington and the Burke Museum of Natural History and Culture have gotten hold of a fossil skeleton of an ancient lizard from a dinosaur nesting site at the Egg Mountain in Montana.
+This lizard, which has been named Magnuviator ovimonsensis, lived around 75 million years ago.

-The lead author of the study - David DeMar - noted that it's a little unusual to unearth a completely fossilized skeleton of such a small creature like a lizard.
+The lead author of the study detailing the lizard's characteristics, David DeMar, noted that it's a little unusual to unearth a completely fossilized skeleton of such a small creature.

 The study aids in comprehending and determining the evolution of lizards and how they increased in the age of dinosaurs.